JustinGaravel/duvel-page/README.md

 * Polyfill for smooth scrolling in Safari is likely buggy.
 While it scrolls the first time, if you click the element again it moves slightly another time.

+* Smooth scrolling to the anchors is off by a few increments on all devices.

 ## Future Improvements

-*I'd like to add a hamburger dropdown navigation for all forms of mobile.
+* I'd like to add a hamburger dropdown navigation for all forms of mobile.

-*The animations are lacking on desktop so I'd like to improve them.
+* The animations are lacking on desktop so I'd like to improve them.

-*Integration of Instagram API.
+* Integration of Instagram API.

 ## License